-This model is equipped with a Velineon 3500 motor.
+This model is equipped with a Velineon 540XL 2400Kv motor.
 The gear combination that comes stock on each model provides good overall acceleration and top speed.
-If you want more top speed, install the included optional large pinion gear (more teeth).
-The included optional large pinion gear is intended for high-speed running on hard surfaces, and this gearing is not recommended for off-road or repetitive starting and stopping.
+If you want more top speed, install the optional large pinion gear (more teeth).
+Optional large pinion gears (sold separately) are intended for high-speed running on hard surfaces, and this gearing is not recommended for off-road or repetitive starting and stopping.